tfslabs/HyperV-DPD/Contributing.md

 ## Build from source

-You can open the `Hyper-V DDA GUI.csproj` to open the project in Visual Studio
+You can open the `HyperV-DPD.csproj` to open the project in Visual Studio

 However, since this project is a part of [Windows Server Management Tool](https://github.com/TheFlightSims/windowsserver-mgmttools), you may need to clone the whole repo, before using Visual Studio, because the full Visual Studio Solution are already configured with valid build configurations.